Password Storage Cheat Sheet

 Design password storage assuming eventual compromise

 The frequency and ease with which threats steal protected credentials demands “design for failure”.
-Having detected theft, a credential storage scheme must support continued operation by marking credential data compromised and engaging alternative credential validation workflows as follows:
+Having detected theft, a credential storage scheme must support continued operation by marking credential data as compromised.
+It's also critical to engage alternative credential validation workflows as follows:

 Authors and Primary Editors